sfstoolbox/theory/sources/index.rst

 where :math:`(\phi_\text{s},\theta_\text{s},r_\text{s})` describes the position of the point source.

-The expansion coefficients for linear basis functions are given as [Ahrens2012]_, eq.
-(C.10)
+The expansion coefficients for linear basis functions are given after [Ahrens2012]_, eq.
+(C.10) as

 .. math::
     :label: point-source-linear-coefficients